iamnotaninvestor/blog/_drafts/2016-02-01-tradingsim-review.markdown

 #Paper Trading....Really?
 Would you prefer to lose real money?
 - Cheapest place to learn trade

+On the other hand
+- No skin in the game
+- Executions may work differently in real life
+- No commission/fees/etc.

 #Things that I didn't like